royalapplications/docs/src/r2023/scripting/objects/connections/royalrdsconnection.md

 ### AllowBackgroundInput
 Type: `bool`, Default Value: `false`
 If set to true, background input mode is enabled.
 When background input is enabled the client can accept input when the client does not have focus.
+### AuthenticateWithSmartCard
+Type: `bool`, Default Value: `false`
+If enabled, authentication through NLA/Kerberos is performed using a Smart Card.
 ### AuthenticationLevel
 Type: `int`, Default Value: `0`
 0 = Connect And Do Not Warn Me